Distributionally Robust Reinforcement Learning with Interactive Data Collection: Fundamental Hardness and Near-Optimal Algorithms: Introduction

 \paragraph{Fundamental hardness.} We construct a class of hard-to-learn RMDPs (see Example~\ref{exp: hard} and Figure~\ref{fig:hardmdp}) and demonstrate that \emph{any} learning algorithm inevitably incurs an $\Omega(\rho \cdot HK)$-online regret (see \eqref{eq: regret}) under at least one RMDP instance.
 Here, $\rho$ signifies the radius of the TV robust uncertainty set, $H$ is the horizon, and $K$ denotes the number of interactive episodes.
 This linear regret lower bound underscores the impossibility of sample-efficient robust RL via interactive data collection in general.

 \paragraph{Identifying a tractable case.} Upon close examination of the challenging instance, we recognize that the primary obstacle to achieving sample-efficient learning lies in the \emph{curse of support shift}, i.e., the disjointedness of distributional support between the training environment and the testing environments.
-In a broader sense, the curse of support shift also refers to the situation when the state often appearing in testing environments are extremely hard to arrive in the training environment\footnote{We remark that an existing work of \cite{dong2022online} also studies the problem of robust RL with interactive data collection.
+In a broader sense, the curse of support shift also refers to situations where states that often appear in testing environments are extremely hard to reach in the training environment\footnote{We remark that an existing work of \cite{dong2022online} also studies the problem of robust RL with interactive data collection.
 They consider $\cS\times\cA$-rectangular RMDPs with a TV robust set, assuming that the support of the training environment transition is the full state space.
 They claim the existence of an algorithm that enjoys a $\widetilde{\cO}(\sqrt{K})$-online regret.
 We point out that their proof exhibits an essential flaw (misuse of Lemma 12 therein) and therefore the regret they claim is invalid. }.

 To rule out these pathological instances, we propose the \emph{vanishing minimal value} assumption (Assumption~\ref{ass: zero min}), positing that the optimal robust value function reaches zero at a specific state.
-Such an assumption naturally applies to the sparse reward RL paradigm and offers a broader scope compared to the ``fail-state" assumption utilized in prior studies on offline RMDP with function approximation \citep{panaganti2022robust}.
+Such an assumption naturally applies to the sparse reward RL paradigm and offers a broader scope compared to the ``fail-state" assumption utilized in prior studies on offline RMDPs with function approximation \citep{panaganti2022robust}.
 For a comprehensive discussion on this comparison, please refer to Remark~\ref{remark:assumption:compare}.
 On the theoretical front, we establish that the vanishing minimal value assumption effectively mitigates the support shift issues between training and the testing environments (Proposition~\ref{prop: equivalent robust set}), rendering robust RL with interactive data collection feasible for RMDPs equipped with TV robust sets.